xapple/sifes/README.md

 This project is a python pipeline handling the analysis -- from start to finish -- of microbial amplicon sequencing data (e.g. 16S rRNA or other regions).

-This source code is propriety of Lucas Sinclair <lucas@envonautics.com>, co-founder of Envonautics Ltd. (https://www.envonautics.com)

 ## Introduction

 At first, the main focus when developing `sifes` was to test the functioning of the new protocol we developed in our lab when switching from 454 to Illumina sequencers and to check the coherence and validity of the results obtained.
 Thus, the pipeline built fits our current needs and is designed to be easily used by the bioinformaticians in our company to quickly analyze the amplicon data that lots of researchers are generating.